 - workplace needs of employers

-- school and Northern Territory Certificate of Education and Training pattern requirements, and
+- school and NT certificate of education and training pattern requirements, and

 - RTO training delivery requirements.